CASP-Systems-BU/Gadget/experiments/README.md

 ```
 cp experiments/CMake.Rocks src/CMakeLists.txt
 ```
-- Change lines 65 of 'src/CMakeLists.txt' to the path of your installed RocksDB
+- Change lines 65 of `src/CMakeLists.txt` to the path of your installed RocksDB
 - Now compile Gadget and user a config file to do the experiment.
-In the config file, set the wrapper type of rocksdb
+In the config file, set the wrapper type of `rocksdb`

 ## Experiment with Faster